How to Reglaze Window Glass

 With all the loose glaze removed, use a vacuum to extract all the dust and debris from the sash, mullions, and glass.
 Apply an oil-based primer to all the bare wood along the mullions.
 Priming the mullions will prevent the bare wood from leaching oil from the new putty which can weaken the glazing bond over time.

 When the primer is dry, reglaze the glass using a putty like the one pictured here.
 This glazing putty will take some time to become completely hard but it can be painted after about 2 weeks and then left to cure and harden completely.

 This putty can be very oily and sticky just out of the can.
 The problem is, over time the oil separates from the whiting and rises to the top of the can.
 The two components need to be remixed to get the right putty consistency for glazing a window.

-Use a putty knife or wood chisel to dig into the can and pull the whiting up and stir it in with the oil.
-When you have the oil dispersed more widely in the can, pull some putty out and knead in your hand until it has a consistently smooth texture like thick dough and it no longer sticks to your hands.
+Use a putty knife or wood chisel to dig into the can, pulling the whiting up to stir it with the oil.
+When you have the oil and whiting mixed well in the can, pull some putty out and knead in your hand until it has a consistently smooth texture like thick dough and it no longer sticks to your hands.

 Reglaze the Glass